138

 But that’s OK.
 Because neither was I.

-So you and I can have a real heart to heart on how to REALLY create a popular blog starting with nothing.
+So you and I can have a real heart to heart on how to REALLY create a popular blog from scratch.

 In the beginning, there was… hard work.